-Students studying geoscience and GIS at Carthage have many opportunities to enrich their education.
+Students studying geoscience at Carthage have many opportunities to enrich their education.

 Service Learning and Civic Engagement

 Students in the Geospatial Department have opportunities to work on service-learning projects throughout their time at Carthage.

 Market area analysis for a proposed craft coffee shop in Southwestern Milwaukee

 Students incorporated demand from residential, recreational, and employment-based potential customers and competition from existing coffee shops.

 Students worked with the 150 Years of Women Committee and the Offices of Admissions and Marketing and Communications to create a geo-enabled mobile app showcasing notable trees and other nature-related points of interest on the Carthage campus, intended for prospective students and families, visitors, as well as students, faculty, and staff.

 Students geocoded 2017-2019 incoming freshmen classes based on home address, then aggregated the data by census block group and summaries total count and average high school GPA.
 They extracted block groups of recruiting success in the last three years; analyzed demographic, social, economic variables such as age groups, educational attainment of parents, ethnicity, disposable income, college tuition spending, life mode community tapestry, and more to create a tentative profile for identifying similar neighborhoods in future recruiting endeavors when overlaid with school district boundaries and high schools.

 Using prescription opioid data at pharmacy level 2006-12 from the Drug Enforcement Administration released by the Washington Post, the team examined the spatial distribution and temporal trend among Wisconsin counties, correlated prescription opioid transaction data with corresponding overdose death data from Wisconsin State Health Department, and started analyzing the sociodemographic profile of a three-mile buffer around the top prescribing pharmacies in terms of total dosage normalized by population.